Spectral properties and coding transitions of Haar-random quantum codes: Fixed-weight error ensemble

 where $p=w/N$ and we have defined the entropy of the error distribution

 and used the relation

-The condition $H(p) \leq 1-k/N$ for perfect information recoverability is the familiar \textit{hashing bound}, which traditionally arises in the context of nondegenerate stabilizer codes~\cite{nondegenerate}.
+The condition $H(p) \leq 1-k/N$ for perfect information recoverability is the familiar \textit{hashing bound}, which traditionally arises in the context of non-degenerate stabilizer codes~\cite{nondegenerate}.
 In the Supplemental Material, we provide an \emph{exact} derivation of Eq.~\eqref{eq:Ic_fixedweight_ansatz} as the leading-$N$ behavior of the coherent information under the full channel $\mathcal{N}_p$, using the Weingarten calculus.
 For finite-rate codes ($k/N=r=O(1)$), the coherent information decreases over an extensive interval of weights, crossing zero at $p^*$ such that $H(p^*)=1$, while for zero-rate codes ($k=O(1)$), $p^*=p_c \equiv w_c/N \approx 0.189$ (for qubits) marks a transition directly from the ``coding'' to the ``noncoding'' phase.

 Above, we oversimplified by treating the channel \micro{w} as mapping each random vector onto a set of strictly orthogonal vectors.
 In fact, for the basis of orthogonal errors $\{E_{\vec{\mu}}\}$ introduced above, and a basis of $q^k$ orthogonal codewords $\{\ket{\psi^{(n)}}\}$ spanning the support of $\rho_Q$, the pairwise overlap $\lv\braket{E_{\vec{\mu}}\psi^{(n)}}{ E_{\vec{\mu}'}\psi^{(n')} }\rv \sim q^{-N/2}$ for $\vec{\mu} \neq \vec{\mu'}$ or $n \neq n'$.
 Mixed states consisting of ensembles of $\phi$ random vectors in a $d$-dimensional Hilbert space have been considered in the literature~\cite{MarPast,Livan_2018}; the eigenvalue density of these mixed states follows the (appropriately rescaled) Marchenko-Pastur distribution with parameter $c = d/\phi$.
-After rescaling to the mean nonzero eigenvalue $1/\min(d,\phi)$, the distributions for parameters $(c, c^{-1})$ with $c < 1$ coincide except for a large number of zero eigenvalues in the latter case (which will not concern us).
-In particular, in our setting, the ratio of the width to the mean is $\sim \min(\sqrt{c}, 1/\sqrt{c})$, where $c \approx q^N/(q^k \Omega(w))$.
-As $N \to \infty$, therefore, $c$ remains nonzero and finite only if $w$ is within $O(1)$ of the hashing bound.
-Outside this transition region, the eigenvalue distribution collapses to a delta function, and the effects of nonorthogonality can be neglected for $(w_c-w)\gg 1$.
-We have numerically tested these predictions, finding that (i)~the eigenvalue density follows the Marchenko-Pastur distribution with $c$ specified above [\autoref{fig:micro}(a)], and (ii)~the width of the transition region remains $O(1)$ in $w$ even as $N \to \infty$ [\autoref{fig:micro}(b)].
+We note that the identification of Marchenko-Pastur statistics in the case of Haar random codes remains unproven, and neglects certain matrix element correlations, which are discussed briefly in \cite{suppmat}.